takugian/quick-tutorials-with-aws/applicationautoscaling/autoscalingdynamodbtable/README.md

-# dynamotableautoscaling
+# autoscalingdynamodbtable

-This project creates a DynamoDB table with auto Scaling configured.
+This project creates an auto Scaling for a DynamoDB Table.

 There is also an example using scheduled scaling.